Science Working Groups

 SMILE Kick-off / Consortium Meeting #1 (3-4 Sept.
 2015, UCL - MSSL, UK)

 The SMILE Kick-off Meeting was held at the Mullard Space Science Laboratory of University College London with participation of the collaborating institutes and space agencies, and of those keen to get involved.
 Very much enthusiasm for the SMILE mission, its scientific objectives and the techniques it employs was demonstrated by the meeting participants.
 A group photo showing many smiling faces can be seen here.
 The programme of the meeting is here and the presentations, with their sequential numbers as listed in the programme, are collected here.
-The SMILE Consortium, in addition to ESA and CAS, includes institutes and aerospce companies from the UK, China, Canada, the US, Austria, Belgium, the Czech Republic, Hungary, Ireland, Norway and Spain.
+The SMILE Consortium, in addition to ESA and CAS, includes institutes and aerospce companies from the UK, China, Canada, Austria, Belgium, the Czech Republic, Hungary, Norway, Spain, Switzerland and the USA.

 ISSI-BJ Forum (6-7 July 2016, Beijing, China)

 A well attended and highly successful Forum on "The Link between Solar Wind, Magnetosphere, Ionosphere" was held at the International Space Science Institute in Beijing, China: fundamental scientific questions on how the Sun controls the Earth's magnetic environment were raised and discussed in detail.
 These are the issues that SMILE measurements will tackle, providing important contributions to our understanding of the link between the solar wind and the terrestrial magnetosphere.
 The programme of the Forum can be found here.
 The sequentially numbered presentations are collected here.
 An extensive report of the content and outcome of the Forum is presented in the ISSI-BJ magazine Taikong.
 Here is a photo of the Forum participants on the steps of the CAS NSSC building.